bhdicaire/Cisco88xxSetup/README.md

 Procedure
 Click Admin Login > Voice > System.
 In the System Configuration section, set Enable Web Server to Yes.
-To update the configuration profile, click Submit All Changes after you modify the fields in the phone web user interface.
-The phone reboots and the changes are applied.

 To clear all changes that you made during the current session (or after you last clicked Submit All Changes), click Undo All Changes.
 Values return to their previous settings.

 </details>